Seed Bead Sizes and Brands

 Why is this?
 You may well ask.
 The simplest way to explain this is through an illustration.
 I created a little set of samples to show my students when I’m teaching.
-I took the leading brands of seed bead, the ones you are most likely to be buying, and stitched a little sample of Peyote stitch with each brand.
+I took the leading brands of seed bead and stitched a little sample of Peyote stitch with each brand.
 Take a look below:

 How do I know which seed bead brand to buy?

-Rule number one: if you are buying seed beads for your own pleasure, then it really doesn’t matter which brand you choose.
-Buy whichever your local bead shop sells, or whichever has the colours that you like, but do scroll on down to check the essential tips about mixing seed bead brands…
+If you are buying seed beads for your own pleasure, then it really doesn’t matter which brand you choose.
+Buy whichever your local bead shop sells, or whichever has the colours that you like.
+BUT do scroll on down to check the essential tips about mixing seed bead brands…

 Seed bead sizes and mixing brands

 You may be a step ahead of me here, but the next question to ask yourself is, what if I mix seed bead brands?
 Well, the answer is, it may not be pretty…or then again, it may lead to great things!